 There is exactly one policy store per domain.
 During development, application policies are file-based and specified in the file jazn-data.xml.
 When the application is deployed with Fusion Middleware Control, they can be automatically migrated into the domain policy store.
-For details about this feature, see Section 8.3.1, "Migrating Application Policies with Fusion Middleware Control."
+For details about this feature, see Section 7.3.1, "Migrating Application Policies with Fusion Middleware Control."
 By default, the domain policy store is file-based.

-Reassociation of policies is supported from a file-based store or from an LDAP-based (Oracle Internet Directory or Oracle Virtual Directory) store only.
+Reassociation of policies is supported from a file-based store or from an LDAP-based (Oracle Internet Directory) store only.
 The reassociation of domain policies from an LDAP-based policy store using any other type of LDAP server provider is not supported.
-For details, see Section 8.2, "Reassociating the Domain Policy Store."
+For details, see Section 7.2, "Reassociating the Domain Policy Store."

-Note: All permission classes must be specified in the system classpath.
+Note: All permission classes must be specified in the system class path.